- Sponsored content

-Geography at Queen’s provides a diverse and exciting environment to study in.
+Geography at Queen’s provides a diverse and exciting environment to study.
 The department was established nearly one hundred years ago and has a rich and vibrant history of geographical research and teaching.
 Building on that longstanding reputation, degree programmes look to the future and equip students to tackle the urgent challenges that we all face.

 Available degree programmes: